 9. Major Applications

-IoT has seen huge growth, especially in the challenging time of the corona pandemic.
-It has enabled us to overcome the difficulties with the help of smart devices and applications.
+IoT has seen huge growth, especially during the challenging time of the coronavirus pandemic.
+It has enabled us to overcome difficulties with the help of smart devices and applications.
 Therefore, we can expect to experience a huge change in the existing work processes due to the easy incorporation of IoT.

-As a result, starting from agriculture, home automation, manufacturing, education, transportation, retail, health care, and even the supply chain industry have already seen the impact of IoT integrations expected to grow in the coming years.
+As a result, starting from agriculture, home automation, manufacturing, education, transportation, retail, health care, and even the supply chain industry have already seen the impact of IoT integrations, which are expected to grow in the coming years.

-But incorporating M2M technologies is not simple as it is to incorporate IoT in an existing system.
+However, incorporating M2M technologies is not as simple as incorporating IoT into an existing system.
 M2M is one of the fastest-growing types of connected device technologies.
-But it is often inappropriate for most companies due to the excessive hardware cost.
+It is often inappropriate for most companies due to the high hardware cost.

 M2M can offer many services like IoT.
-But if you consider the major use cases only, then manufacturing, home appliances, health care device management, and smart utility management will surely come into the list.
+But if you only consider the major use cases, then manufacturing, home appliances, health care device management, and smart utility management will surely come to the list.